jpscharf/fmfunctions/README.md

 `Converts a string into a list, using the provided length.`

 -
-**NOTICE**: If you began using the text.explode function prior to December 5, 2012, there was a _MAJOR_ bug that caused it to fail if the last character of theText was theDelimiter.
+**NOTICE**: If you began using the text.explode function prior to January 23, 2013, there was a bug that broke the function if the theDelimiter = ¶, or the delimiterLength > 1.